gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 according to some other motivator), as well as consumed primarily by those with little patience for the experimental.

+{{< fig
+"images/iab-revenues.png"
-{{< fig "images/iab-revenues.png" "Online advertising revenues from 2000 - 2017 from the IAB reports prepared by PWC." >}}
+"Online advertising revenues from 2000 - 2017, compiled from the IAB reports prepared by PWC." >}}

 Since 2000, the monetisation of content on the internet has {{< cite "iab-revenues" >}}increased massively{{< /cite >}}, from $8.23B in 2000